Ongoing projects

 Scientific analysis and practical implementation

-The University of Kassel is providing scientific support and contributing its expertise to the analysis of the current challenges and needs of horticultural businesses and the development of new marketing channels and knowledge networks.
-Fair and Green focuses primarily on the adaptation and further development of the sustainability management system and is developing an indicator for pesticide regulation as well as a life cycle assessment for cut flower cultivation.
+In the project, the University of Kassel has the task of identifying challenges and opportunities, developing marketing channels and establishing knowledge management.
+Fair and Green focuses primarily on the adaptation and further development of the sustainability management system and is developing an indicator for pesticide regulation, a life cycle assessment for cut flower cultivation and measures to improve biodiversity.

 Urban Agriculture Innovation Area - New Garden City Öjendorf